-Taking even a small bit of time to think about your heating and cooling systems before the storm hits can help you avoid damage to your system when it’s all said and done.
+Taking even a small bit of time to think about your heating and cooling systems before the storm hits can help you prevent damage to your system when it’s all said and done.
 Then, when you arrange for an AC repair expert to check your system afterwards, they can probably provide you with good news that your prep worked.

 - Turn off your heating and cooling equipment.
 Power surges are common during bad weather, so be sure to turn off your system via your thermostat and your circuit breaker to know for sure it is fully off.

 - Damaged?
 If you see any damage to your system or if it is sitting in standing water, call Gordon's Service Experts prior to turning on your air conditioner.
-We can properly inspect your system and figure out whether or not an AC repair is needed.
+We can properly inspect your system and figure out whether or not an AC repair is necessary.

 Of course we all hope that bad weather doesn’t hit us in Oklahoma City, but we have to be prepped if we want the best chance to dodge any major damage or other problems that might come with it.
-If you have any questions about how to best prepare for bad weather in Oklahoma City or want to know what our AC repair service consists of after the storm has passed, give us a call at 405-432-2197 or schedule an appointment with Gordon's Service Experts through our online scheduler.
+If you have any questions about how to best prep for severe weather in Oklahoma City or want to know what our AC repair service consists of after the storm has passed, give us a call at 405-432-2197 or schedule an appointment with Gordon's Service Experts through our online scheduler.